 Hiking Hotspot: The High Altitude Trails of Mt.
 Lemmon

-Located at an elevation of over 7000 ft in the cool pines of the Coronado National Forest, and thus, typically about 20 degrees cooler than Tucson, Mt.
-Lemmon is the closest option when it comes to escaping the brutal 100+ degree summer weather.
-When the temps soar into the dreaded triple digit numbers (which happens quite frequently), your best bet for nearby outdoor fun is beautiful Mt Lemmon, the highest point in the Santa Catalina Mountains with an elevation of 9159 feet.
+Located at an altitude of over 7000 ft in the cool pines of Southern Arizona’s Coronado National Forest, Mt.
+Lemmon is your best bet when it comes to escaping the brutal 100+ degree summer weather.
+When the temps soar into the dreaded triple digits (which happens quite frequently during the summer season), your best bet for nearby outdoor fun is beautiful Mt Lemmon, the highest point in the Santa Catalina Mountains at an elevation of 9159 feet.
 Temps here are usually about 20 degrees cooler, which makes a big difference come summer.

-While Flagstaff in the northern portion of the state is the more popular cool escape, Mt Lemmon is much closer at just over an hour compared to 4, and thus, is not only an easier drive, but also tends to stay a bit quieter.
+While Flagstaff is the more popular cool summer hiking destination, Mt Lemmon is a much closer drive at just over an hour compared to 4.
+It is not only an easier drive, but also tends to stay a bit quieter.

-As Mt.
-Lemmon is generally about 20 degrees cooler than Tucson, it really is the only sensible choice for hiking during a hot Tucson summer.
-While 80+ degrees may not seem that cool, it really does feel drastically different than hiking along the unshady, barren desert trails.
-In fact, most Tucson trails are downright dangerous during the summer and all too often unprepared hikers die of heat exhaustion and/or dehydration.
+While 80+ degrees may not seem that cool, it really does feel like a drastic difference when coming from a very hot & sunny climate like Tucson.
+In fact, most Tucson trails are downright dangerous during the summer.
+All too often unprepared hikers die of heat exhaustion and/or dehydration.
 There are a number of trails on Mt Lemmon, ranging from easy nature walks to all day adventures.
 Relaxing views of pines and aspens, along with the fresh natural scent of pine in the air, creates a drastically different setting than that which you would experience on the trails in and around Tucson.

-One of the best parts of going up to Mt.
-Lemmon is taking the scenic 30 mile drive up Mt.
-Lemmon Highway, a picturesque windy road which travels through various terrain as the elevation rises, ranging from Saguaro in the lower elevation to towering pine trees as you arrive near the top.
-It’s a really incredible drive for anyone not from Arizona as you get to see the vegetation change from the cacti of the Sonoran desert to the beautiful high altitude forests.
+One of the best parts about driving up to Mt.
+Lemmon is the scenic 30 mile drive up the Catalina Scenic Highway, a picturesque windy road which travels through various terrain as the elevation rises, ranging from Saguaro in the lower elevation to towering pine trees as you arrive near the top.
+It’s a really incredible drive for anyone not from Arizona as you get to see the vegetation change from the cacti of the Sonoran desert to the beautiful high altitude pine forests.
 Along, the way you will find various scenic overlooks, a lake, and an abundance of hiking trails.
-Also known as the Catalina Highway Scenic Drive, this beautiful paved road is amongst the most gorgeous in the Southwest.
+This beautiful paved road is amongst the most gorgeous in the Southwest.

-A few of the great views you will take in along the way, although of course it is much more stunning in person!
+A few of the great views you will experience along the way, although of course the views are much more stunning in person!

-Overall, the Meadow trail is a great addition to any Mt.
-Lemmon day trip.
-Combine this hike with another like the Aspen Trail, have a nice picnic or patio lunch at the Iron Door restaurant, enjoy a picturesque chairlift ride, and you have a pretty nice little summer escape from the heat of the desert!
+Combine any Mt Lemmon area hike with a nice picnic or patio lunch at the Iron Door restaurant, enjoy a picturesque chairlift ride, and you have a pretty nice little summer escape from the heat of the desert!